2. Tutorial¶

 available in the container as well.

-In addition to the default bind mounts, arbitrary user-specified directories
+In addition to these, arbitrary user-specified directories can be added using

-can be added using the --bind
+the --bind

 or -b

 switch.
-By default,
+By default, mounts use the same path

 $ mkdir /var/tmp/foo0